Academy model in 1/72 scale kit review and modelling report

 from painted fishing line.

 Military Aviation started in Guatamala already in 1912 with biplanes of Bleriot and Nieuport.
 The built-up was with French aviators and flying schools established.
-The Fuerza Aerea Guatemalteca was formally set in place in 1945 with many American aircraft used like the F-51, C-47 Dakota and later on T-33 trainers.
-The aircraft were low cost and some Fokker F27 and IAI Arava's also operated.
-Of the A-37 some 24 were received in the 1980s and the type is the most capable aircraft type.
-Current air bases are at Guatamala city, Retalhuleu and Flores.
+The Fuerza Aerea Guatemalteca was formally set in place in 1945 with many American aircraft used like the F-51, C-47 Dakota and from 1963 Lockheed T-33's.
+The F-51 Mustangs were flown until 1972.
+Of the Cessna A-37 some 24 were received in the 1980s and the type is the most capable aircraft type.
+Some Fokker F27 and IAI Arava's also operated with various small training aircraft like Cessna 180 and 170.
+The A-37 were retired with now the major attack aircraft being some 15 Pilatus PC-7.
+Various helicopters are the Bell UH-1, AB205, 212 and Eurocopter AS350.
+Main Base Aerea is La Aurora at Guatamala city.
+The status of the bases at Retalhuleu and Flores is unknown.

 Some 6 A-37B aircraft were delivered in 1975 to this Central American country Air Force, the Fuerza Aerea Honduras (FAH).
 In the 1970s, another 11 aircraft followed.